FontenotZach/Reddit_Stock_Scraper/README.md

   ***Docker (Preferred):***
   1. Install and start Docker (desktop, daemon, etc.)
-  2. Make changes, then build the Docker container and deploy (or remove and deploy) with docker-compose (See Usage)
+  2. Make changes, then build the Docker container with `# docker build -t reddit-scraper .`
+  3. Modify the docker-compose file, changing `johnathanburns/reddit-scraper:latest` to `reddit-scraper:latest`
+  4. Follow the Usage instructions to then run the containers

   ***Debian-based Distros:***
   1. To install pip, run ```# apt install python3-pip```